 2.2.
 Location

-This study took place at at Integrated Biomedical Laboratory, Faculty of Medicine, Universitas Udayana, Denpasar.
+This study was conducted at Integrated Biomedical Laboratory, Faculty of Medicine, Universitas Udayana, Denpasar.

 2.3.
-Subject Critera
+Subject Criteria

-The inclusion criteria for this study were adult male Wistar (Rattus novergicus) rats aged 2 to 3 months and weighing between 180 and 220 grams.
-Rats used were physiologically healthy, showing no signs of disease, and maintaining a stable diet and activity pattern during the one-week acclimatization period.
-Exclusion and dropout criteria included rats showing signs of illness, such as decreased activity, loss of appetite, or drastic weight loss, as well as rats that died before treatment was administered.
+The inclusion criteria for this study were adult male Wistar rats aged 2 to 3 months and weighing between 180 and 220 grams.
+Physiologically healthy rats were selected and maintained at stable diet during the one-week acclimatization period.
+Exclusion and dropout criteria was implemented for rats showing signs of illness, such as decreased activity, loss of appetite, or drastic weight loss, as well as rats that died before treatment.

 2.4.
 Sample

-The total number of mice used was 25, which were divided into 5 treatment groups which were normal control (K), high-fat, high-fructose control (K1), and three treatment groups (P1, P2, P3) receiving flaxseed extract at 200, 400, and 800 mg/kgBW, respectively.
-The intervention was lasted for 35 days.
+The total number of mice used was 25, which were divided into 5 treatment groups which were normal control (K), high-fat, high-fructose control (K1), and three treatment groups (P1, P2, P3) receiving flaxseed extract at 200, 400, and 800 mg/kg/bw, respectively.
+The experiment was conducted for 35 days.

 2.5.
 Animal Model Development

 Rats in group K1 and treatment groups (P1, P2, and P3) were fed with high fat suspension other than standard food which were given to all groups.
 High-fat diet was prepared by melting 300 grams of lard and mixing it with 200 grams of duck egg yolk, which was then diluted with 100 ml of distilled water and 1 ml of 0.5% Carboxymethyl cellulose (CMC) as a stabilizer.
-High-fructose diet were given through the drinking water, which was supplemented with 30% fructose syrup.
-High-fat, high-fructose diet will be given daily for 35 days.
+High-fat and High-fructose diets were given through the drinking water, with 30% fructose syrup. for 35 days.

-Rats were sacrificed in day 36th.
+Rats were sacrificed on 36th day.
 The rats were euthanized using 10% ketamine at a dose of 50 mg/kg body weight and 20 mg/kg body weight of xylazine intramuscularly.
 The livers were then removed and cut into 1x1x1 cm pieces.

 2.6.
 Flaxseed (Linum ussittatum) Extract

 Flaxseed extract was prepared by grinding dried flaxseed using a grinder for 30 seconds to a powder, then weighed and extracted with 70% ethanol (ratio 1:10) by maceration at room temperature for 24–48 hours with daily stirring.
-The mixture was filtered and filtration was repeated if necessary to obtain a clear solution.
-The extract solution was then evaporated using a rotary evaporator at 40–50°C to form a concentrated extract, which was then weighed and formulated in doses of 200, 400, and 800 mg/kgBW using 0.5% CMC Na solution, then vortexed until homogeneous.
+The mixture was filtered, and filtration was repeated if necessary to obtain a clear solution.
+The extract solution was then evaporated using a rotary evaporator at 40–50°C to form a concentrated extract, which was then weighed and formulated in doses of 200, 400, and 800 mg/kg/bw using 0.5% CMC Na solution, then vortexed until homogeneous.

-The flaxseed extract is dissolved in 200 ml of distilled water using 0.5% Carboxymethylcellulose sodium (CMC Na) as a suspending agent.
-The solution is prepared in a mortar and mixed thoroughly until homogeneous.
+The flaxseed extract was dissolved in 200 ml of distilled water using 0.5% CMC Na as a suspending agent.
+The solution was prepared in a mortar and mixed thoroughly until homogeneous.
 To achieve concentrations of 200 mg/ml, 400 mg/ml, and 800 mg/ml, the required amount of extract is calculated based on the desired dose per milliliter of solution.
 A 200 mg/ml dose requires 200 mg of extract per 1 ml, resulting in 40 g of extract for 200 ml of solution (200 mg × 200 ml = 40,000 mg = 40 g).
 Similarly, 400 mg/ml and 800 mg/ml doses require 80 g and 160 g of extract, respectively.
 After adding the extract, the mixture is vortexed to ensure even distribution and stability of the suspension.
-The rats were given 1 ml extract based with different dosage for each treatment group (P1, P2, and P3).
+The rats were given 1 ml extract based on different dosages for each treatment group (P1, P2, and P3).

-2.6.
+2.7.
 Malondialdehyde Level Measurement